-Each category charges more than the next.
+In general, each category charges more than the one above it.
 In both of the first two categories, once an agreement is reached, it is typically NOT a formal document.
 Instead, it is usually a bullet point summary of the points of agreement.
 Even when it is a more formal document, there are typically other technical documents which are difficult for non-lawyers to prepare.
 So in most cases, a practicing lawyer will still be needed.

 It might seem the least expensive approach is to just use a practicing lawyer-mediator (one person instead of two: a lawyer and a mediator).
 But even in such cases, there is still the question of how does each party get advice about what is in his or her “best interests.”
 Also, practicing lawyer-mediators almost always have a higher hourly rate than legally trained mediators who are not practicing lawyers.

 Thus, looking at the TOTAL COST of getting divorced, often the most economical route will be: